mcampos1/Terraform-Associate-Notes/Read, Generate, Modify Configurations.md

 | map | group of values identified by named labels (key, value), {name ="Martin", age=25} |
 | number | 200 |

+**Fetching Data from Maps and Lists in a Variable**

+for maps reference the variable and the key of the value you want:

+    instance_type = var.types["us-west-2"] #returns t2.nano

+    variable "types" {
+      type=map
+      default = {
+        us-east-1 = "t2.micro"
+        us-west-2 = "t2.nano"
+        ap-south-1 = "t2.small"
+      }
+    }

+for list reference the variable and position number of the value you want

+  instance_type = var.list[0] #returns m5.large

+  variable "list" {
+    type = list
+    default = ["m5.large","m5.xlarge","t2.medium"]
+  }